Marching Illini: Travel

-The band did perform outdoors during the pandemic with safety protocols in place, including masks, bell covers, staying 6 feet apart, and limited rehearsal times.
-A small, senior group of Marching Illini members played during the 100th celebration of the Altgeld chimes on Oct.
-30.

-Facts and Firsts
+Achievements

 The Marching Illini was the second band to ever be awarded the prestigious Louis Sudler Intercollegiate Marching Band Trophy in 1983, after only the Michigan Marching Band.
-In addition to Rose Bowl appearances, the Marching Illini has performed at the All-American, Peach, Liberty, Citrus, Hall of Fame, John Hancock, Holiday, MicronPC.com, Texas, Sugar, Kraft Fight Hunger and Heart of Dallas Bowl games.

 In addition to its performances, the University of Illinois Bands could claim the honor of holding the largest collection of original works and papers by John Philip Sousa, until 1994 when these items were transferred from the possession of the band to the university's archives, under the control of the University Library.
 These archives remain housed on the upper level of the Harding Band Building.

 The Marching Illini can also lay claim to several firsts, which are listed on the band's official website.
 These include: